entozoon/slatest/README.md

 It's a little intense and takes a while, so I wouldn't recommend doing it on the regular.

-Please note, this will not upload the `settings_data.json` - for safety reasons, as it contains all of your site's customisations.
-If you really are starting from scratch and want to upload it, find your theme's 'Edit code' button in the Shopify admin and paste the contents manually.

 You may also wish to delete everything, which is possible - see CLI commands below.

 ## About what are you talking, Willis?